Day Trading basics – How does it work?

 - Government bonds

 Assets with high trading volume and volatility are popular.
-Especially economic news are interesting for daytraders to make a quick profit.
+Especially economic news is interesting for daytraders to make a quick profit.
 Daytraders trade exclusively derivatives or large positions with shares.
 Derivatives are leveraged trading positions with an underlying asset (market).
 Various financial products can be used for this.
-These are in most cases either CFDs (contracts for difference) or futures (future contracts).
+These are in most cases either CFDs (contracts for difference) or futures (futures contracts).
 CFDs are the most popular because CFDs can be traded with a very small initial capital and give quick access to all markets.